TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-connectivity-18456-38.md

 Between <!--$StartTime-->StartTime<!--/$StartTime--> and <!--$EndTime-->EndTime<!--/$EndTime--> we were able to detect login failures:<br>
 <!--$FailedLogins18456State38--> FailedLogins18456State38 <!--/$FailedLogins18456State38-->
 <!--/issueDescription-->

 <br>

 The error returned indicated that the corresponding user does not exist inside the database, or the database user is orphaned due to a SID mapping mismatch between the user and the login in master.
 <br>

 ## **Recommended Steps**

-1. Compare SQL logins in the master database with users in the user database.
+1. Compare SQL logins in the master database with users in the user database:

-a) Open a connection to the master database.
+	1. Open a connection to the master database.
 Execute the following T-SQL to return a list of configured SQL logins in the master database:

 ```
 SELECT [name], SID